Organizations We Support

 The majestic leatherback turtle is the largest of all sea turtles, every year hundreds of this critically endangered species come to nest in the rural beachside community of Matura in Trinidad & Tobago.

 Learn more at the Nature Seekers and Turtle Warrior TT Facebook Pages

-PSI Caribbean - Make It Stop (Supported by Bene Caribe) PSI Caribbean (PSI/C) is an affiliate of the global health organisation Population Services International (PSI).
+PSI Caribbean - Make It Stop (Supported by Bene Caribe) PSI Caribbean (PSI/C) is an affiliate of the global health organization Population Services International (PSI).
 Headquartered in Port of Spain Trinidad, and founded in 2005, PSI/C has been working to measurably contribute to the development of favourable environments that facilitate healthy lives with a focus on those with high-risk behaviour.
-Through its Make It Stop – Gender Based Violence Prevention Project in Trinidad and Tobago, PSI/C is seeking to contribute to the reduction of the prevalence of Intimate Partner Violence (IPV) and to ensure the health and safety of women and girls.
+Through its Make It Stop – Gender Based Violence Prevention Project in Trinidad and Tobago, PSI/C is seeking to contribute to the reduction of the prevalence of Intimate Partner Violence (IPV) and to ensure the health and safety of women and girls

 Learn more about the Make it Stop project and PSI/C at http://psicaribbean.com/gender-based-violence-prevention/